What are Some Important Qualities of a Good Boss?

 A lot of people get promoted into a management position because of their skills and accomplishments, yet end up being a bad boss.
 I am sure you have experienced a bad boss at some point in your career.
 Perhaps even more than one… Have you ever had the opportunity to work with a good boss?
-What makes a good boss good or a bad boss bad?
-There are a lot of qualities that you might like to see in a boss.
+What are some important qualities of a good boss?

 Every boss has a boss.
 In a small business it is your spouse, banker, investors, customers, and sometimes even your suppliers.
 In a larger business there are layers of management that require constant attention to make happy.
 Communicating with your boss is critical to getting ahead, getting anything done, and getting resources for your projects.
 A good boss communicates with their boss and does not leave them in the dark.
 A bad boss never provides anybody with enough information to understand what is going on.